 Les Allen (out of frame) scores the winning goal that clinches the title.
 Bobby Smith is in the foreground.

 Celebrations in the dressing room for winning the opening ten matches – a League record.
 Bill Nicholson is sitting in the centre of the bottom row.

-I have posted a short (30 second) video on You Tube showing the 1961 FA Cup Final vs Leicester.
+Here is a clip showing the 1961 FA Cup Final vs Leicester.
 It is in colour and although short, does show the two goals going in from Bobby Smith and Terry Dyson.